-Children Come First has an open door policy, we are always available to the children, parents and staff when needed.
-We always greet our families and staff and make them feel welcome.
-We feel it is important to have open lines of communication with all parties, such as: Parents, Children, Staff, Schools, Community.
+Children Come First has an open-door policy, we are always available to the children, parents and educators when needed.
+We always greet our families and educators and make them feel welcome.
+We feel it is important to have open lines of communication with all parties, such as: Parents, Children, Educators, Schools and Community.